- Who can join me?

 Any rights that are not covered by the Withdrawal Agreement will be the subject of future negotiations.

-- If you marry someone that you were not in a relationship with before the end of the transition period, they will have no rights under the Withdrawal Agreement and will have to apply as a third country national3rd country nationals Third country nationals are citizens of non-EU/EEA countries.
+- If you marry someone, enter in to a registered partnership or become a partner in a durable relationship, but you were not in a relationship before the end of the transition period, they will have no rights under the Withdrawal Agreement and will have to apply as a third country national3rd country nationals Third country nationals are citizens of non-EU/EEA countries.
 Residency and naturalisation procedures for third country nationals are more complicated than for citizens of EU Member States or EEA signatory states.
 (3CN3rd country nationals Third country nationals are citizens of non-EU/EEA countries.
 Residency and naturalisation procedures for third country nationals are more complicated than for citizens of EU Member States or EEA signatory states.) to join you.

 People who fall under point 2: In some cases, the Withdrawal Agreement obliges Austria to “facilitate the entry and residence” and if they are accepted will be covered by the Withdrawal Agreement, otherwise they will have to apply as third country nationals.